DarylMcCullough/databases/fundamental-sql-commands/answers.md

 ```

 ### 7. Write a command to make a new table to hold the emails in your inbox.
 This table should include an id, the subject line, the sender, any additional recipients, the body of the email, the timestamp, whether or not it’s been read, and the id of the email chain it’s in.
+(Note: I'm also going to include a `primary_recipient` field, so that the same table can be used for mail to and from a number of users.)

 ```
 CREATE TABLE emails (
     id INT,
     subject VARCHAR(300),
     sender VARCHAR(100),
+    primary_recipient VARCHAR(100),
     cc VARCHAR(300),
     body TEXT,
     received TIMESTAMP,